prottoy-bhattacharyya/chat-web-app/README.md

-💬 ChatAI Connect
+# 💬 chat web App
-ChatAI Connect is a real-time chat application that allows users to communicate with each other and interact with an integrated AI assistant that can answer any questions.
+**chat web App** is a real-time chat application that allows users to communicate with each other and interact with an integrated AI assistant that can answer any questions.
 This app uses a MySQL database for user data and chat history, and leverages the ultra-fast Python web server UV for optimal performance.

-🚀 Features
+# 🚀 Features
-🔁 Real-time chat between users
+- 🔁 Real-time chat between users

-🤖 Integrated AI assistant for smart responses
+- 🤖 Integrated AI assistant for smart responses

-🗂️ MySQL database support
+- 🗂️ MySQL database support

-⚡ High-performance with UV Python server
+- ⚡ High-performance with UV Python server

-📱 Accessible via your local browser at localhost:5000
+- 📱 Accessible via your local browser at localhost:5000

-🛠️ Setup Instructions
+# 🛠️ Setup Instructions
 📌 Prerequisites
 Python 3.7+